When Benchmarks Lie: Evaluating Malicious Prompt Classifiers Under True Distribution Shift: Methods

 \subsection{Activation-Based Classification}

 Following \citet{abdelnabi2025tasktracker}, we extract activations from the LLM's residual stream as input features for classification.
-These activation-based classifiers are also known as \emph{probes} or \emph{linear probes} in the interpretability literature; we use the terms interchangeably.
-For a text input $x$, we apply the model's chat template and extract the activation vector $\mathbf{h}_l \in \mathbb{R}^d$ at layer $l$ from the last token of the user message (before the generation prompt tokens; see \Cref{sec:appendix_position} for details):
+These classifiers are also known as \emph{probes} or \emph{linear probes} in the interpretability literature; we use the terms interchangeably.
+For a text input $x$, we apply the model's chat template and extract the activation vector $\mathbf{h}_l \in \mathbb{R}^d$ at layer $l$ from the last token of the user message (before the generation-prompt tokens; see \Cref{sec:appendix_position}):

 where $d$ is the model's hidden dimension.
+We evaluate four LLMs spanning 2B-27B parameters across three families: Llama-3.1-8B-Instruct \citep{dubey2024llama3herdmodels}, Gemma-3-27B \citep{team2024gemma}, and Qwen-3.5-2B/4B \citep{qwen35blog}, plus a partial Llama-3.3-70B replication (\Cref{sec:appendix_multimodel}).
+SAE-based analyses use Llama-3.1-8B (layer-27 SAE from \citet{arditi2024saellama}) and Gemma-3-27B (Gemma~Scope~2 \citep{gemmascope2} at layer 42), since these are the models with pre-trained SAEs publicly available; remaining analyses cover the four main models.

+\paragraph{Raw Activations.} Our primary classifier operates on raw activations from layer 31 (the final layer, indexed 0-31), captured at the last user-message token (immediately before the assistant generation prefix).
+Layer 27 at the same position achieves marginally higher aggregate \lodo{} weighted accuracy (82.3\% vs 81.8\%), but no layer/position configuration dominates per-dataset: harmbench prefers the final generation-prompt token (65\% vs 43\% at L31); llmail prefers the last user-message token (71\% vs 29\%); InjecAgent peaks at L25-L27 (\Cref{sec:appendix_layer_position}).
+We report L31 at the last user-message token as the principled default (final residual stream; matches the layer commonly used in prior probing work) and emphasize that the core finding — heterogeneous per-dataset \lodo{} performance — persists across all configurations tested.

-This position captures the model's representation of the complete user input after processing the full message.
-We use Llama-3.1-8B-Instruct as our base model, with $d = 4096$ and 32 layers. \paragraph{Raw Activations.} Our primary classifier operates on raw activations from layer 31 (the final layer, indexed 0-31), which prior work suggests captures high-level semantic features relevant to safety classification.
-We observed variance in per-dataset \lodo{} performance across all layers and token positions tested, with no single configuration dominating across all datasets (\Cref{sec:appendix_layer_position}).
-We selected layer 31 and the last user message token for simplicity, as the core finding - heterogeneous per-dataset performance under \lodo{} - persists across all configurations. \paragraph{SAE Features.} We additionally experiment with sparse autoencoder (SAE) features from layer 27 - the deepest layer for which a pre-trained SAE was available for this model \citep{arditi2024saellama}.
+\paragraph{SAE Features.} We additionally experiment with sparse-autoencoder (SAE) features from layer 27 — the deepest layer for which a pre-trained SAE was available for this model \citep{arditi2024saellama}.
 SAEs decompose activations into a sparse, higher-dimensional representation: